covjson/specification/spec.md

 CoverageJSON documents always consist of a single object.
 This object (referred to as the CoverageJSON object below) represents a domain, range, coverage, or collection of coverages.

 - The CoverageJSON object MAY have any number of members (name/value pairs).
-- The CoverageJSON object MUST have a member with the name `"type"` which has as value one of: `"Domain"`, `"NdArray"` (a range encoding), `"Coverage"`, or `"CoverageCollection"`.
+- The CoverageJSON object MUST have a member with the name `"type"` which has as value one of: `"Domain"`, `"NdArray"` (a range encoding), `"TiledNdArray"` (a range encoding), `"Coverage"`, or `"CoverageCollection"`.
 The case of the type member values MUST be as shown here.

 ### 6.1.
 Domain Objects